AngularAgility/AngularAgility/README.md

 ```javascript
 personForm.$aaFormExtensions.$reset(/*optional runAfterFunc(){ }*/);
 ```
+*NOTE: if you want to do something AFTER a $reset you must use runAfterFunc since $reset runs async for now unfotunately*

 †AFTER AJAX.
 All native Angular AJAX requests are counted by aaLoadingWatcher and a form isn't considered loaded until pending AJAX requests have completed.
 If you have other types of loading to account for simply use aaLoadingWatcher.increment()/.decrement() API to count them.

 ###Reset initial form state